danielsauter/rapid-android-development/p2p.md

 We’ll now move on to the chapter project, which is a survey app for multiple users using Bluetooth networking.
 Such an app is useful for teaching, decision-making, and learning assessments.
 We’ll build on our Bluetooth skills and put them into practice.
 We’ll learn how to send different data types via `OSC` over Bluetooth, share numeric data across devices in real time, and learn how to work with custom Processing classes.

 For this survey app, we’ll broadcast a number of questions that you can imagine as text slides shared by multiple users.
 All survey participants respond to the questions through each person’s individual device by picking one out of three answers from a multiple choice list.
-We’ll tally the responses in real time and send an update to all peer devices as illustrated in <!--ref linkend="fig.bluetooth.survey-->, giving each user instantaneous feedback on the survey as it unfolds.
+We’ll tally the responses in real time and send an update to all peer devices as illustrated in [Figure 7.1 - Bluetooth survey app](../p2p.html#figure-71---bluetooth-survey-app), giving each user instantaneous feedback on the survey as it unfolds.

 ![](images/P2P/SurveyServerClient.png)
 #####Figure 7.1 - Bluetooth survey app.
 ######The illustration shows the Bluetooth server running on one device (left) and a client running on the other (right).
 The server determines which question is displayed on the client screens by pressing the arrow pointing to the right (next question) and left (previous question).

 Both server and client receive real-time feedback on how the question was answered.
 There are many examples of survey and polling applications that are available online.
 They typically use proprietary online databases or a dedicated hardware infrastructure.
 Virtually no app exists using peer-to-peer connectivity on mobile devices—let’s change that.
-Let’s go ahead and write a survey app using some of the code we’ve already created for the remote cursor app in <!--ref linkend="sec.p2p.bluetooth-->.
+Let’s go ahead and write a survey app using some of the code we’ve already created for the remote cursor app in [Connect Two Android Devices via Bluetooth](../p2p.html#connect-two-android-devices-via-bluetooth).

-For this survey app, we’ll work with four tabs for this sketch: the main tab, which we’ll name `BluetoothSurvey`, the `EnableBluetooth` tab, which is identical to the tab with the same name <!--ref linkend="code.p2p.enable.bluetooth-->, a `Question` tab for a custom Processing class we’ll write to take care of our Q & A, and a slightly modified version of the `UI` tab, which we developed <!--ref linkend="code.p2p.bluetooth.ui-->.
+For this survey app, we’ll work with four tabs for this sketch: the main tab, which we’ll name `BluetoothSurvey`, the `EnableBluetooth` tab, which is identical to the tab with the same name [P2P/BluetoothCursors/EnableBluetooth.pde](../p2p.html#codep2pbluetoothcursorsenablebluetoothpde), a `Question` tab for a custom Processing class we’ll write to take care of our Q & A, and a slightly modified version of the `UI` tab, which we developed [P2P/BluetoothCursors/UI.pde](../p2p.html#codep2pbluetoothcursorsuipde).

 Our approach is as follows.
 We’ll write a sketch that we’ll load onto every device participating in the survey.
 This way we can distribute the app without making adjustments for each individual device.
 The app needs to figure out whether it serves as the Bluetooth server for the other devices or connects as a client.
-As participants, we then send different messages to the other devices using `OSC` (<!--ref linkend="sec.osc-->), for example, to request the current question, to submit an answer, or to get an update on the statistics.
+As participants, we then send different messages to the other devices using `OSC` ([Using the Open Sound Control Networking Format](../networking.html#using-the-open-sound-control-networking-format)), for example, to request the current question, to submit an answer, or to get an update on the statistics.
 We’ll give each `OSC` message a dedicated label, which we can then use to determine what to do when an `OSC` event occurs.
 When we receive an `OSC` message, we check its label using `checkAddrPattern()`, and depending on what pattern we detect, we can respond accordingly.

 ###Program the BluetoothSurvey Main Tab
 Let’s take a look at our main tab, which contains the following methods: `setup()`, `draw()`, `onBluetoothDataEvent()`, `getBluetoothInformation()`, `loadQuestions()`, `requestQuestions()`, and `findQuestion()`.